Consider an in-duct air purifier to improve your home’s air quality.

 Typically, it is only when one’s immune system is compromised that you might start to notice your body’s response to your home’s poor air quality.
 Also, when there is an atypically large concentration of the bacteria or contaminant released, you could notice problems.
 Unfortunately, it’s not difficult to end up breathing in a fairly substantial amount of pollutants.
 An air purifier can be a good solution.

 Based on how your air conditioning system works plus the fact that we live in south Florida—what feels like the Humidity Capital of the World sometimes—the air ducts throughout your home are breeding grounds for mold and other allergens.
-When you turn on the AC or heating system, a build-up of these toxins is blown into your home all at once.
+These toxins blow into your home when you turn on your HVAC system.
 This immediately decreases your indoor air quality.

 If you have questions about your indoor air quality or the options available to you, call American Air Cares.
 We service and install air purifiers throughout Martin and St. Lucie Counties.
-American Air Cares is licensed, insured, family-owned and operated, and we guarantee our work.
+Licensed, insured, family-owned, and operated, American Air Cares guarantees our work.